Editor’s note: This post was originally published on 12/1/17 and has been updated for accuracy and comprehension.

 No matter what you're writing about, you want to encourage your readers to take action on it.

 A call to action will show readers what they need to do next, whether that's download your ebook, buy your product, or simply share the content with others.

-A simple statement such as “Click SHARE if this blog was helpful to you” can be enough to get your customer to react in the way you need them to react and increase traffic.
+A simple statement such as “Click SHARE if this blog was helpful to you” can be enough to get your customer to react in the way you want and increase traffic.